 - Pre-existing diabetes (Stillbirth Collaborative 2011; Flenady et al. 2011)

 - Older maternal age (≥40 years) (Stillbirth Collaborative 2011)

 - Not living with a partner (Stillbirth Collaborative 2011)

 - History of previous stillbirth (Stillbirth Collaborative 2011)

-- Women who are pregnant with multiples (Stillbirth Collaborative 2011)
+- Being pregnant with multiples (Stillbirth Collaborative 2011)

 Induction versus Waiting for Labor

 When someone gets closer or past their due date, they will often face the question about whether to induce labor or wait for labor to start on its own.